Our Preschool - FAQ's

 How will I participate?
 What responsibilities are required?

-1. Attend Orientation and Parent Training meetings at the beginning of the school year.
-Both meetings are mandatory.
-Families will sign up for a committee position as well as pay first month's tuition and Bates fees at Paperwork in the Park.
+1. Attend Orientation and Parent Training meeting at the beginning of the school year.
+The meeting is mandatory, and families will sign up for a committee position as well as pay first month's tuition.
 All working parents must attend a training before being allowed to work in the classroom.

-4. Participate in Fundraising to help meet the school's operating budget and keep tuition low
+3. Participate in Fundraising to help meet the school's operating budget and keep tuition low.

-6. Participate in one classroom cleaning during the school year (for the Grace location only)
+5. Participate in one classroom cleaning during the school year.

 Can I bring my child's sibling when I work in class?